sohammandal/agentic-voice-assistant/docs/prompts.md

 {user_utterance}
 ```

-If YAML or JSON parsing fails, the code falls back to a default structure with nulls.
+If JSON parsing fails, the code falls back to a default structure with nulls and leaves existing preferences unchanged.

-For safety blocked queries, the agent does not call this prompt and instead returns a fixed safety message.

 ---